 The NGSS describe -- at each grade from kindergarten through fifth grade, at middle school and at high school -- what each student should know in the four domains of science: physical science; life science; earth and space science; and engineering, technology and science application.

 The new standards will help students become literate in science.
 They will have the skills and knowledge to tackle issues like water and energy conservation.
-The NGSS are aligned to the Common Core State Standards.
+The NGSS are aligned to the Washington State Mathematics and English Language Arts Learning Standards (Common Core State Standards).
 When students are learning about science, they are also enhancing their skills in reading, writing and math.

 Governor Inslee: “These new standards will help educators cultivate students’ natural curiosity, push their creative boundaries and get kids excited about science and technology.
 This is a tremendous step forward for Washington’s students.”